roughiz/Ellingson-walktrough/Readme.md

    0x000000000040158a <+119>:	lea    rax,[rbp-0xf0]

 ```
-In the auth function, they use "gets" function which it's not safe to use, because it does not check the array bound.
+In the "auth" function, they use "gets" function which it's not safe to use, because it does not check the array bound.
 and we can also see that in the lines after they use "strcmp" to compare the user input [rbp-0x80] and the password hardcoded in [rip+0xbe1]

 #### Nota :
-in x86-64, to call a function, the  program should place the first six integer or pointer parameters in the registers %rdi, %rsi, %rdx, %rcx, %r8, and %r9; subsequent parameters (or parameters larger than
+In x86-64, to call a function, the  program should place the first six integer or pointer parameters in the registers %rdi, %rsi, %rdx, %rcx, %r8, and %r9; subsequent parameters (or parameters larger than
 64 bits) should be pushed onto the stack.
 and the register %rsp is used as the stack pointer, a pointer to the topmost element in the stack.